Beverly Hills Upper Body Lift

 Learn More About Upper Body Lift Surgery in Beverly Hills

 If you feel you may be a candidate for the upper body lift procedure, call the office of Beverly Hills plastic surgeon Andre Aboolian, MD, FACS.
+You can also learn more about all the post-weight loss surgery methods available to you.

 Dr. Aboolian is a recognized expert in body contouring and the upper body